w3c/sustainableweb-ig/multipage.md

 	let credits = hashSection('#acknowledgments section');
 	let refs = hashSection('#references section');
 	let all = sections.concat(sections, introduction, ux, webdev, infra, biz, glossary,credits, refs);
+	// Ensures the TOC is only shown to printers when the initial page is loaded if (document.body.classList.contains('full-page')) { document.body.classList.remove('full-page'); }
 	// If current hash or full-page matches, visibility is assured & buttons appear
 	// Otherwise content and buttons disappear until requested for that section if (window.location.hash) {